servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 - Install and configure a Sass Compiler (CSS pre-processor).

----
-**NOTE**

-This step is optional as the source files are re-compiled when the oscm-branding container is redeployed.
+> **_NOTE:_**  This step is optional as the source files are re-compiled when the oscm-branding container is redeployed.

----

   A Sass Compiler lets you compile your Sass source files (extension `.scss`) and generate CSS stylesheets.
 A simple option is to use Ruby.
 For more information on this option, refer to this [README](https://github.com/servicecatalog/oscm/tree/master/oscm-portal/WebContent/marketplace/scss/README.md).